 If you welt your calves or triceps or catch a toe, the exercise ends.
 All of this makes it extremely unlikely to over-do it; and, even better, nearly impossible to incur injury.

 Compare this to something like sprinting.
 Naturally, I’m a huge fan of sprints, agility drills, and movement skills, but they’re just that—learned movement skills.
 Performing any coordinative skill under excess fatigue runs the risk of engraining a poor movement pattern and subsequent injury.
 (In other words, sprinting while exhausted is a great way to snap yo’ shit up.)

 Sprints are a great exercise, of course, and not inherently “bad” or dangerous, there’s a skill component that requires mechanics and practice before piling on tons of volume–which can be a slow process, especially if you want to get lean in a hurry.

 With regard to its accessibility, the jump rope is just a superior choice to condition the body for higher impact movement training without a high risk of injury.

 Secondly, jumping rope is a low-impact movement, despite a high number of foot strikes.
 Here’s why this is important for us formerly skinny guys: unlike many other repetitive impact exercises, the lower impact does not create a hyper-catabolic environment—so you can use it get shredded without worrying about dropping lean body mass.

 Jumping rope develops speed, agility, and a coordination foundation for sports.
-Sprinting and high velocity movements are great—they build great levels of conditioning, improve athleticism, preserve muscle, and shred fat.
-Problem is, most guys haven’t sprinted in ages and those who have sprinted leave much to be desired with efficiency and technique.
+Sprinting and high-velocity movements are great—they build cardiovascular endurance, improve athleticism, preserve muscle, and shred fat.
+Problem is, most guys haven’t sprinted in ages, and those who have sprinted leave much to be desired with efficiency and technique.

 Keep in mind; high-speed movements like sprints (or anything that requires directional change) create massive stress on the joints, ligaments, and tendons.